 1. Welcome to the New Module Handbook

-We are delighted that you have decided to start the Master's Degree Program "Applied Geosciences at the KIT-Department of Civil Engineering, Geo and Environmental Sciences and wish you a good start into the new semester!
+We are happy that you have decided to start the Applied Geosciences Master's Degree Program at the KIT Department of Civil Engineering, Geo- and Environmental Sciences and wish you a good start of the new semester!